blcaswell/NCDI/PublicDomainCertification.md

 The material posted to this GitHub repository was prepared by U.S. Department of Agriculture employees as part of their official duties.
 Copyright protection under U.S. Copyright Law Title 17 U.S.C. § 105 is not available for such works.
 Accordingly, there is no copyright to transfer.
-The material in this repository is in the public domain.
+The code provided in this repository is in the public domain.

 All code is provided "AS IS", without warranty of any kind.